List of nearest exoplanets

 "Open Exoplanet Catalogue") Among the over 500 known stars and brown dwarfs within 10 parsecs, (Note: For reference, the 100th closest known star system in April 2021 was EQ Pegasi (20.4 ly).) around 60 have been confirmed to have planetary systems; 51 stars in this range are visible to the naked eye, (Note: According to the Bortle scale, an astronomical object is visible to the naked eye under "typical" dark-sky conditions in a rural area if it has an apparent magnitude smaller than +6.5.
 To the unaided eye, the limiting magnitude is +7.6 to +8.0 under "excellent" dark-sky conditions (with effort).) eight of which have planetary systems.

-The first report of an exoplanet within this range was in 1998 for a planet orbiting around Gliese 876 (15.3 light-years (ly) away), and the latest as of 2025 is a system around Barnard's Star (6.0 ly).
+The first report of an exoplanet within this range was in 1998 for a planet orbiting around Gliese 876 (15.3 light-years (ly) away), and the latest as of 2026 is a system around Gliese 725 B (11.5 ly).
 The closest exoplanets are those found orbiting the star closest to the Solar System, which is Proxima Centauri 4.25 light-years away.
 The first confirmed exoplanet discovered in the Proxima Centauri system was Proxima Centauri b, in 2016.
 HD 219134 (21.6 ly) has six exoplanets, the highest number discovered for any star within this range.

 Most known nearby exoplanets orbit close to their stars.
 A majority are significantly larger than Earth, but a few have similar masses, including planets around YZ Ceti, Gliese 367, Proxima Centauri, and Barnard's Star which may be less massive than Earth.
 Several confirmed exoplanets are hypothesized to be potentially habitable, with Proxima Centauri b and GJ 1002 b (15.8 ly) considered among the most likely candidates.
 The International Astronomical Union has assigned proper names to some known extrasolar bodies, including nearby exoplanets, through the NameExoWorlds project.
 Planets named in the 2015 event include the planets around Epsilon Eridani (10.5 ly) and Fomalhaut, (Note: The star Epsilon Eridani was named Ran (after Rán, the Norse goddess of the sea), and the planet Epsilon Eridani b was named AEgir (after Ægir, Rán's husband), while the planet Fomalhaut b was named Dagon (after Dagon, an ancient Syrian “fish god”).) while planets named in the 2022 event include those around Gliese 436, Gliese 486, and Gliese 367.